bytefish/bytefish.de/blog/gender_classification.md

-title: Gender Classification
+title: Gender Classification with the Fisherfaces algorithm
 date: 2011-08-17 21:29
 tags: face recognition, matlab, octave
 category: computer vision
 slug: gender_classification
 author: Philipp Wagner

-# Gender Classification with the Fisherfaces method #

-In this post I want to find out how the algorithm performs on a classification task like gender classification.
-There is no specific reason for chosing the gender, it could have been glasses also, but generating a dataset was a lot easier this way.
+In this post I want to find out how the Fisherfaces algorithm performs on a classification task like gender classification.
+There is no specific reason for choosing gender as classification task, so please do not feel offended.

 ## Dataset ##